-- 9.1.6 The assessment report and review are made publicly available, including in electronic format.
-(Add) - 7.2 The Organization shall develop effective strategies that maintain and/or enhance the identified High Conservation Values, through engagement with affected stakeholders, interested stakeholders and experts.
-(C9.2 P&C V4). - 9.2.1 Management strategies and actions that use a precautionary approach are developed to maintain and/or enhance HCVs and to maintain associated HCV Areas prior to implementing management activities.
-(Adapt IGI 9.2.2) - 9.2.2 Indigenous Peoples, affected and interested stakeholders, and qualified specialists and/or experts are engaged in the development of management strategies and actions to maintain and/or enhance the identified HCVs and HCV Areas.
-(Adapt IGI 9.2.3) - 9.2.3 Management strategies are reviewed and updated in conjunction with updates to the assessment report as described in Indicator 9.1.5.
-(Add) - 9.3 The Organization shall implement strategies and actions that maintain and/or enhance the identified High Conservation Values.
+9.2 The Organization shall develop effective strategies that maintain and/or enhance the identified High Conservation Values, through engagement with affected stakeholders, interested stakeholders and experts.
+(C9.2 P&C V4)

+- 9.2.1 Threats to HCVs are identified using best available information. - 9.2.2 Management strategies and actions that use a precautionary approach are developed and are effective to maintain and/or enhance HCVs and to maintain associated HCV areas prior to implementing management activities. - 9.2.3 Indigenous Peoples, affected and interested stakeholders, and qualified specialists and/or experts are engaged in the development of management strategies and actions to maintain and/or enhance the identified HCVs and HCV areas. - 9.2.4 Management strategies are reviewed and updated in conjunction with updates to the HCV assessment report, as described in Indicators 9.1.6 and 9.1.7. - 9.3 The Organization shall implement strategies and actions that maintain and/or enhance the identified High Conservation Values.
 These strategies and actions shall implement the precautionary approach and be proportionate to the scale, intensity and risk of management activities.
-(C9.3 P&C V4) - 9.3.1 The HCVs and HCV Areason which they depend are maintained and/or enhanced, including by effectively implementing the strategies developed through the Indicators in Criterion 9.2.
-(Adapt IGI 9.3.1) - 9.3.2 Implementation of the strategies developed in Criterion 9.2 uses a precautionary approach to prevent damage and avoid risks to HCVs and HCV Areas.
-(Adapt) - 9.3.3 Activities that are inconsistent with strategies developed in Criterion 9.2 or impair the ecological function or damage the cultural significance or integrity of HCVs or HCV Areas cease immediately and actions are taken to restore and protect the HCVs and HCV areas.
-(Adapt)
+(C9.3 P&C V4) - 9.3.1 The HCVs and HCV areas on which they depend are maintained and/or enhanced, including by implementing the strategies developed through the Indicators in Criterion 9.2. - 9.3.2 Implementation of the strategies developed in Criterion 9.2 prevent damage and avoid risks to HCVs, even when the scientific information is incomplete or inconclusive, and when the vulnerability and sensitivity of HCVs are uncertain. - 9.3.3 Activities that are inconsistent with strategies developed in Criterion 9.2 cease immediately and actions are taken to restore and protect the HCVs and HCV areas. - 9.3.4 The Organization works within its sphere of influence to facilitate implementation of activities required to maintain and/or enhance HCVs and HCV areas.

-- 9.3.4 The Organization works within its sphere of influence to facilitate implementation of activities required to maintain/enhance HCVs and HCV Areas. - Where a specific HCV or HCV Area abuts or straddles a Management Unit boundary, or is potentially affected by activities outside of the Management Unit, The Organization works within its sphere of influence to coordinate activities with managers and users of adjacent lands to maintain or enhance the HCVs or HCV Area.
-(Add) - 7.4 The Organization shall demonstrate that periodic monitoring is carried out to assess changes in the status of High Conservation Values, and shall adapt its management strategies to ensure their effective protection.
+Where a specific HCV or HCV area abuts or straddles a Management Unit boundary, or is potentially affected by activities outside of the Management Unit, The Organization works within its sphere of influence to coordinate activities with managers and users of adjacent lands to maintain and/or enhance the HCVs or HCV areas.

+- 9.4 The Organization shall demonstrate that periodic monitoring is carried out to assess changes in the status of High Conservation Values, and shall adapt its management strategies to ensure their effective protection.
 The monitoring shall be proportionate to the scale, intensity and risk of management activities, and shall include engagement with affected stakeholders, interested stakeholders and experts.
-(C9.4 P&C V4) - 9.4.1 A program of periodic monitoring with sufficient scope to detect changes in quality, quantity and extent of HCVs that can contribute to the assessment described in Criterion 9.1 assesses: - 1.
+(C9.4 P&C V4) - 9.4.1 A program of periodic monitoring assesses: - 1.
 Implementation of management strategies; - 2.
-The status of HCVs and HCV Areas relative to the time of their initial designation; and - 3.
-The effectiveness of management strategies and actions in maintaining and/or enhancing HCVs and HCV Areas.
+The status of HCVs including the HCV areas on which they depend; and - 3.
+The effectiveness of management strategies and actions for the protection of HCVs, to fully maintain and/or enhance the HCVs. - 9.4.2 The monitoring program includes engagement with affected and interested stakeholders, Indigenous Peoples, and experts and/or qualified specialists.